Ted Sator: Playing career

 Sator played college hockey for Bowling Green State University.
 During his senior year, the 1971–72 season, for the Falcons, Sator played 27 games, where he tallied 5 goals and assisted on 6 others; helping the Falcons finish the season with a record of 21-10-2.
 He was also selected to play with the U.S. World Team in Lake Placid, New York.
 Following his collegiate career, Sator joined the Long Island Ducks of the Eastern Hockey League (EHL) in the following year.
 Sator's playing career came to an end due to a knee injury after only playing three games for the Ducks.

 Coaching career

 Professional coaching career

 Sator began his coaching career in the early 1980s, serving as head coach of Rögle BK for the 1982-83 season in the Swedish Division 1 league.
 That same year he also spent time as a scout for the Philadelphia Flyers of the National Hockey League.
-Sator joined the Flyers coaching staff the following season, becoming assistant coach under head coach Bob McCammon during the 1983-84 season and head coach Mike Keenan during the 1984–85 season.
+Sator joined the Flyers coaching staff the following season, becoming assistant coach under head coach Bob McCammon during the 1983-84 season, and remaining as assistant coach under new head coach Mike Keenan during the 1984–85 season.

+At just 35 years of age, Sator was named head coach of the New York Rangers, leading up to the 1985-1986 season.
+He implemented a buttoned-down defensive style, under which the team finished with a record of 36-38-6, good for fourth place in the Patrick Division.
+This was the same position the team had finished the prior season, although this time they had improved by 16 points, from 62 to 78.
+In the playoffs, the team then shocked first the Flyers and then the Washington Capitals, thus making the Conference finals.
+Now one of four teams left, they lost to the eventual Stanley Cup Champion Montreal Canadiens.

+Despite the playoff run, General Manager Craig Patrick, whose contract had expired, was not retained by the Rangers for the following season.
+He was replaced by Phil Esposito.
+Speculation regarding Sator's job immediately followed.

+Sator's time with the Rangers was not appreciated by many of his charges.
+Numerous players rebelled against Sator, with both his restrictive style of play as well as his allegedly controlling personality leading three of the team's biggest stars - Mark Pavelich, Reijo Ruotsalainen, and team captain Barry Beck - to simply leave the team and go home.
+Another star player, popular sniper Pierre Larouche, was benched.
+Only 19 games into his second season as head coach, the new general manager fired Sator, after the team began the season in last place, posting a 5-10-4 record.
+He was replaced by Tom Webster.